owlistic-notes/owlistic/docs/website/docs/contributing/development-setup.md

 Finally, create a pull request to the main repository for review.

-Thank you for contributing to the Owlistic!
+Thank you for contributing to Owlistic!